About

 • Anything else you like!

-Close up picture of cut up bacon frying in a pan
+Frying cut up bacon pieces in a hot pan.

-Finely chopped garlic and white parts of spring onions added to the frying bacon in the pan
+Adding finely chopped garlic and white parts of spring onions to the frying bacon in the pan.

-Day old jasmine rice with soy sauce, added to the frying pan, with the bacon mixture
+Adding one day old jasmine rice with soy sauce to the frying pan to make the fried rice.

-Prep the ingredients.
-Cut up the bacon, spring onions and other veges that you’re adding.
+• Prep the ingredients.
+Cut up the bacon, spring onions, and other veggies that you’re adding.

-Serve the bacon fried rice with a fried egg (I fry my egg in chili and garlic oil) and roasted peanuts.
+• Serve the breakfast fried rice with a fried egg (I fry my egg in chili and garlic oil) and roasted peanuts.
 Don’t forget to drizzle some sesame oil on top as well!

 Making the fried egg